wsscc2021/aws-appmesh/README.md

 AWS Console -> CloudMap -> Create namespace
 - Namespace name: `skill53.local`
 - Namespace description: `This is discovery for sample-appmesh`
-- Instance discovery: `API calls and DNS queries in VPCs.
+- Instance discovery: `API calls and DNS queries in VPCs`

 ## 2. Add to Custom Resource Definitions